Large Deviations for Processes in Random Environments with Jumps: Law of Large Numbers

 \section{Law of Large Numbers}

-Let us end with a note about the law of large numbers for this deterministic walk in a random environment.
-It is not surprising that the walk will have $0$ limiting velocity because it is expected that the walk will eventually end in a loop.
+Let us conclude this study of deterministic walks with some notes about the law of large numbers.
+We will prove that our walk will have $0$ as the limiting velocity.
+We will also prove that the walk will almost surely end in a loop.

 \begin{theorem} If $X_n$ is defined as before then \end{theorem}